 The teaching programme continues annually, with specialist teaching designed to introduce principles of conservation, assessment and recording of condition, technical and multispectral imaging, assessment of materials, understanding and recording the environment, and biodeterioration and its control.

-In 2019 the programme will run from 07 January to 15 February.
 Teaching and examination are in English.
 Each course is examined and participants receive a certificate for courses successfully completed.

 Participants may include both experienced conservators and those at entry-level.
 Focus area for recruitment is South-Asia.
 There is no fee to attend the course, and the Mehrangarh Museum Trust generously provides accommodation and meals in Nagaur Fort, as well as transport to and from Jodhpur.
 Some financial support is available for travel costs from your home city to and from Jodhpur.